-The Investor Relations Office, which is responsible for investor relations, plays the primary role in encouraging dialogues with shareholders and other investors.
+The department responsible for investor relations plays the primary role in encouraging dialogues with shareholders and other investors.
 The accounting, finance and legal affairs departments and all business units work together to support this division.
 In addition, the Investor Relations Office works seamlessly with the management council meetings and other major councils as well as the Corporate Information Disclosure Committee for the purpose of ensuring that dialogues are timely and appropriate. - (3) Measures used for dialogues other than individual meetings